akullpp/awesome-java/README.md

 ## JSON

-*Libraries that simplify JSON processing*
+*Libraries that simplify JSON processing.*

 * [Google Gson](https://code.google.com/p/google-gson/) - Serializes Java objects to JSON and vice versa.
 Good performance with on-the-fly usage.
 * [Jackson](http://wiki.fasterxml.com/JacksonHome) - Similar to GSON but has performance gains if you need to instantiate the library more often.

 ## Logging

-*Libraries that log the behavior of an application*
+*Libraries that log the behavior of an application.*

 * [Apache Log4j 2](http://logging.apache.org/log4j/) - Complete rewrite of the previous software.
 Now has a powerful plugin and configuration architecture.
 * [Logback](http://logback.qos.ch/) - Founded by the same developer as Log4j and proves to be a robust logging library with interesting configuration options via Groovy.